robfatland/nexus/bash/env.md

 # environments

+`conda create/activate` commands -- as well as `venv` paths -- engage Python environments as augmented / customized versions of a base environment.
+This avoids burdening the base environment with every installed Python package we ever grabbed.
+That kitchen sink approach could become overburdened and buggy from version incompatibility issues.

+So rather we work from specialized environments activated as needed.
+We create them, populate them with respectively appropriate installed packages, and then activate and use them in context.

+## quick reference

 - `environment.yml` of `requirements.txt` are the two traditional environment configuration filenames
     - Associated respectively with `conda` and `pip` package managers